Teaching Team

 Danyel Pennycuick

-What an exciting opportunity to be joining the Tuna Team at Te Kura O Take Kārara!
-I have lived in Wānaka for a year and a half, after moving from Australia with my husband, Ben, our two young boys, Finn and George, and our dog, Louie, to be closer to family and so our children can grow up in the amazing natural environment that New Zealand has to offer.
+Kia ora!
+My name is Dan and I am a very lucky person to be a part of the Tuna Team at Te Kura O Take Kārara!
+I have lived in New Zealand for five years now after moving from Australia with my husband, Ben, our two boys, Finn and George, and our dog, Louie, to be closer to family and so our children can grow up in the amazing natural environment that this great country has to offer.

-Previously teaching on the Gold Coast in Australia, I have 8 years of experience across a variety of year levels as a classroom teacher, reading program facilitator and year level team leader.
+Previously living on the Gold Coast in Australia, I have teaching experience across a variety of year levels as a classroom teacher, reading program facilitator and year level team leader.
 I am passionate about providing positive learning environments that instil a sense of wonder and excitement about the world in our little people.
 It is so important that our tamariki have safe and supportive spaces that allow them to express themselves, to fail, to laugh and play, to ask questions and to grow.
 It is my absolute privilege to be able to take part in these significant years of life alongside such a positive and passionate team.

-Outside the classroom, I love to spend time with my family exploring nature, reading books, catching up with friends and finding far too many crochet/macramé/art/crafts projects to try and fit in.
+Outside the classroom, I love to spend time with my family exploring nature, reading books, catching up with friends and finding far too many crochet / macramé / art / crafts projects to try and fit in.

 Tī Kōuka